Did you know that Instagram has over 500 million daily active users?

 Understand your strategy

-When posting your images or videos on Instagram, you need to consider:
+When posting images or videos, you must consider:

 - What you post